Arcadia-Science/ProteinCartography/README.md

         - `output`: directory where all pipeline outputs are placed.
         - `analysis_name`: nickname for the analysis, appended to important output files.
         - `features_file`: path to features file (described below).
-        - (Optional) `keyids`: key `protid` values for proteins to highlight similar to input proteins in the Search mode.
+        - (Optional) `keyids`: a list of one or more key `protid` corresponding to the proteins to highlight in the output plots (similar to how the input proteins are highlighted in 'search' mode).
+Note: if not provided, the output directory `key_protid_tmscore_results` will be empty, as will the `protein_features/key_protid_tmscore_features.tsv` file.
         - See [`config.yml`](config.yml) for additional parameters.
 - Features file with protein metadata.
     - Usually, we call this file `uniprot_features.tsv` but you can use any name.